-For the professional handling of coordinates additional information is needed beside the coordinate values, so that it cannot come to incorrect use and wrong representation of the objects described by the coordinates.
+For the professional handling of coordinates, additional information is required besides the coordinate values in order to avoid incorrect positioning of the objects described by the coordinates.

 The ISO 19111 standardizes the spatial referencing by coordinates in the Geographic Information Technology.